In this section

 - Provided input on the design of the Teen Lounge at Children's Hospital

-- Planned and participated in eight annual patient proms for adolescent patients
+- Planned and participated in nine annual patient proms for adolescent patients from the Children’s Hospital community

 - Served as presenters and facilitators at donor events such as Celebrate Children’s and hospital tours